 - 1. One premium is paid for the Dog project, regardless of how many show options the member chooses to exhibit in. - 2.
-QA&E-For those enrolled in Cat, Dog, Horse, Poultry, or Rabbits (showing live animals)

-4-H members are required to complete Quality Assurance and Ethics online training, one time during their 4-H years.
-Training can be accessed in Zsuite under Clover Academy.
-Instructions- https://go.illinois.edu/TakeQAEC.

-3. Proof of vaccination from your veterinarian must be shown at check in.
+QA&E-For those enrolled in Cat, Dog, Horse, Poultry, or Rabbits (showing live animals) - 4-H members are required to complete Quality Assurance and Ethics online training, one time during their 4-H years. web.extension.illinois.edu/qaec/ - 3.
+Proof of vaccination from your veterinarian must be shown at check in.